Unbounded domains in hierarchically hyperbolic groups: Background

 If $X$ is the Cayley graph of a finitely generated group $G$, then $(G,\s)$ is an HHG structure if it also satisfies the following regulating assumptions.
-(The exact equivariance described here is not part of the original definition, but it can always be assumed to hold by \cite[\S2.1]{durhamhagensisto:corrigendum}.) \begin{shortitem} \item $G$ acts cofinitely on $\s$, and the action preserves the three relations.
-For each $g\in G$ and each $U\in\s$, there is an isometry $g:\C U\to\C gU$, and these isometries satisfy $g\cdot h=gh$. \item There is equivariance of the form $g\pi_U(x)=\pi_{gU}(gx)$ and $g\rho^V_U=\rho^{gV}_{gU}$ for all $g,x\in G$ and all $U,V\in\s$ with $U\trans V$ or $V\propnest U$. \end{shortitem}
+(The exact equivariance described here is not part of the original definition, but it can always be assumed to hold by \cite[\S2.1]{durhamhagensisto:correction}.) \begin{shortitem} \item $G$ acts cofinitely on $\s$, and the action preserves the three relations. \item For each $g\in G$ and each $U\in\s$, there is an isometry $g:\C U\to\C gU$, and these isometries satisfy $g\cdot h=gh$. \item There is equivariance of the form $g\pi_U(x)=\pi_{gU}(gx)$ and $g\rho^V_U=\rho^{gV}_{gU}$ for all $g,x\in G$ and all $U,V\in\s$ with $U\trans V$ or $V\propnest U$. \end{shortitem}

+Because the action of $G$ on $\s$ is cofinite, there are only finitely many isometry types of domains.
+In particular, there is a constant $B$ such that for any $U\in\s$, if $\diam\C U>B$, then $\diam\C U=\infty$.
+This is known as the \emph{bounded domain dichotomy}.
+After increasing $E$, we may assume that $E\ge B$.

-More generally, we say that a group $G$ acts on an HHS $(X,\s)$ \emph{by HHS automorphisms} if $G$ acts on $X$ by isometries and satisfies the above two conditions, with the exception that the action on $\s$ need not be cofinite.
+More generally, we say that a group $G$ acts on an HHS $(X,\s)$ \emph{by HHS automorphisms} if $G$ acts on $X$ by isometries and satisfies the above three conditions, with the exception that the action on $\s$ need not be cofinite.
+Observe that if $G$ acts on the HHS $(X,\s)$ by HHS automorphisms, then the fact that the action preserves the relations on $\s$ means that we cannot have $gU\propnest U$ for any $g\in G$, $U\in\s$.
+Indeed, if $g$ has finite order then this would contradict the fact that $\nest$ is a partial order, and if $g$ has infinite order then this would contradict the fact that $\nest$--chains are finite.

 An important feature of HHSs is that the distance between two points in the space can coarsely be recovered from their projections, using the \emph{HHS distance formula}, which we now state.
 For nonnegative numbers $p,q$, the quantity $\ignore{p}{q}$ is defined to be $p$ if $p\geq q$, and $0$ otherwise.
-We also take this opportunity to recall the convention of writing $\dist_U(x,\rho^V_U)$ in place of $\dist_{\C U}(\pi_U(x),\rho^V_U)$, and so forth.
+It is conventional in the literature to write $\dist_U$ in place of $\dist_{\C U}$, and to suppress the map $\pi_U$ when measuring distances in $\C U$.
+For example, we write $\dist_U(x,\rho^V_U)$ in place of $\dist_{\C U}(\pi_U(x),\rho^V_U)$.